Table of Contents

 Google’s algorithm is an ever-changing entity that determines the success or failure of your website.
 So naturally, all of us are constantly trying to crack the code for how to show up first on Google’s result page.
 However, Google doesn’t release much in terms of information about its algorithm, so we’re all clinging to the few major points that we know matter most when it comes to image optimization.
-There is one point that has been consistent since the beginning of Google and that is Page speed.
+There is one point that has been consistent since the beginning of Google and that is Page speed, and of course it is related with “optimize images“.

 Page speed is critical to online SEO.
 Google knows that our attention spans are short and that users are likely to get frustrated and jump off of the page if the page takes too long to load.
 So they make it a major factor in how well you rank!
 And that’s why your site should always be optimized for the fastest possible load time.